SoftwareBrothers/adminjs-dev/docs-src/tutorials/06-writing-react-components.md

-Ok - so you have everything set up and now you want to change how particular Resources looks like.
+Ok - so you have everything set up and now you want to change how a particular Resource looks.

 For instance you may want to show a _google map_ for _location_ fields, or even present some values as a graph.

 You can do this all by writing your custom components.

-## Example of overrinding how dashboard looks like:
+## Example of overrinding how dashboard looks:

 AdminBroOptions:
 ```